An internship allows you to apply the ideas and theories you learn in classes to practice in the field.

 - Talk to your faculty advisor and professors in your major or areas of interest, the Assistant Dean for Academic Initiatives and Career Development Office staff about your goals for an internship.

-- Create or update your resume at the Career Development Office
+- Create or update your resume at the Center for Career Development

 - Decide on full time or part-time internship experience

 - Part-Time Internship: Fall or Spring internship while taking other classes

 - Full-time internship: (Must be at least 12 credit hours to maintain full-time student status)